 Just when many thought the 2015 Clean Water Rule or “WOTUS” was relegated to the archives of history, it has been revived.
-In fact, as of mid-September, 2018, WOTUS is the controlling definition for “waters of the United States” in 26 states, including Iowa.
+In fact, as of mid-September 2018, WOTUS is the controlling definition for “waters of the United States” in 22 states.
+As of September 18, 2018, Iowa was no longer among them.
+And the status for the remaining states could change at any time.
 The saga—a case study on the intricacies of administrative law—is far from over.
-In the meantime, however, landowners planning activities potentially impacted by WOTUS face uncertainty.
+In the meantime, landowners planning activities potentially impacted by WOTUS face uncertainty.

 WOTUS defines those waters over which the federal government has Clean Water Act jurisdiction.
 Section 402 of the CWA authorizes the EPA to issue permits for discharges of “pollutants” through a “point source, such as certain confined animal feeding operations.
 Section 404 of the CWA authorizes the U.S. Army Corps of Engineers to issue permits for the discharge of dredged or fill material into “navigable waters.”
 Landowners must get these permits if they want to conduct most any activity on an area determined to be a “wetland.”
 People who discharge pollutants or fill material without obtaining a permit face fines up to $37,500 per day per violation, in addition to potential criminal penalties.